luapower/luapower-all/glue_design.md

 and every_ function (no underscores and no capitals).
 Python gets this right, so does UNIX.
 A function with an unheard of name or alien semantics will be avoided.
-People rather recall known names/semantics rather than learn unfamiliar new names/semantics, even when they are clearer.
+People rather recall known names/semantics rather than learn unfamiliar new names/semantics, even when those would be more clear.

-For non-obvious O(n) operations, use verbs to emphasize the process rather than the result, eg. `count(t)` not `size(t)`.

 ## Semantics